“Therapy isn’t Radio.We don’t need to constantly fill the air with sounds. Sometimes, when its quiet, surprising things happen.”

 • Working with First Responders

-• Working with social workers, therapists, and counsellors
+• Experienced in working with social workers, therapists, psychologists, and counsellors

 ABOUT PSYCHOTHERAPY